ceumicrodata/onboarding/_episodes/08-tools.md

 ```
 {: .bash}

-Pir_score==1 and pir_err==0 is a perfect match.
 The pir_score output could be between 0 <= x < 1.
+Pir_score==1 AND pir_err==0 is the perfect match.

-The bigger the pir_err the match is more likely wrong.
+The bigger the pir_err score the match is more likely wrong.

 `Pir score bigger than 0.8 and pir_err<0.8 are potentially good matches`.

 You must have to adjust the good match cut offs in every category, every time when you run the tool on a new input.

 # Complexweb

-The Complexweb is and internal searchable version of the raw Complex Registry Court database.
+Complexweb is and internal searchable version of the raw Complex Registry Court database.
-A code is required to log in.
+VPN and password is required to log in.

 ## TIP:
 You can find downloadable official balance and income statements from e-beszámolo.hu:

 <https://e-beszamolo.im.gov.hu/oldal/kezdolap>

-You can easily find the firm you search fot if you change the tax_id or the ceg_id in the html column.
+You can easily find the firm you are searching for if you change the tax_id or the ceg_id in the html:

 ```
 Example pages with fictive tax_id